River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ```

 - **Treat PrefabBase authoring fields as the “true vanilla baseline.”**
-- This prevents double-scaling and makes restore logic sane.
+- This prevents double-scaling and makes restore logic correct.

 ### 2) Prefab Entity (ECS entity with `PrefabData`)
 - ECS representation of a prefab.